What is ‘Optimize iPhone Storage’ and What Are Alternative Ways to Maximize iPhone Photo Storage?

 What Does ‘Optimize iPhone Storage’ Do?

-When this feature is enabled, full-resolution photos and videos are replaced with smaller-sized versions on your iPhone.
-However, the full-resolution originals are safely stored in iCloud, ensuring that you can access or download them at any time.
-This process is seamless and happens automatically, depending on your device’s storage capacity.
+When activated, iOS replaces full-resolution photos and videos with smaller versions on your iPhone.
+The originals remain in iCloud, so you can access or download them anytime.
+This process runs automatically based on your device’s available storage.

 Alternative Ways to Maximize iPhone Photo Storage